 We are saved by grace through faith in Jesus.

-Salvation is through the grace of Jesus only and paid for by His blood.
+Salvation comes only by the grace of God through faith in Jesus Christ, and is paid for by His blood.
 (Ephesians 1:7) No amount of work on man’s part can earn it.
 (Ephesians 2:8,9) People are called to believe and accept Jesus as the only Savior for sin.
 (Acts 15:7) People are expected to confess belief in Christ.
-(Matthew 10:32) People confirm that decision in water baptism. (immersion) (Acts 8:35-38) Jesus then instructed to go and make disciples.
-(Matthew 28:19-20) Baptism was practiced in the Church from its beginning.
-(Acts 2:38-41)
+(Matthew 10:32) People outwardly confirm their inward faith in Jesus by water baptism. (immersion) (Acts 8:35-38)

 Satan is real.

 He is the enemy of all true believers in Jesus, and the Church.
 He is also the ruler over the present world system.
 (Job 1:6ff, Matthew 4:1, John 10:10, II Corinthians 11:14, II Thessalonians 2:8-9, Hebrews 2:14, Ephesians 6:12, I Peter 5:8, I John 3:8)